 News

-Demodex mites are tiny eight-legged parasites that mostly live in hair follicles and oil glands on your face, ... including your nose, cheeks, chin, eyelashes, eyebrows, and scalp.
+How did we come to acquire them?
+Demodex mites are tiny eight-legged parasites that mostly live in the hair follicles and oil glands on your face, especially around your eyelashes, cheeks, forehead ...

 The dermatologist explained that the Demodex mites live in “everyone’s faces”, ...
 He did so by placing cellophane tape across his forehead and nose before going to sleep.